Chapter 13 – An Ongoing Plan for Protection

 Where a Chapter 7 bankruptcy is not a good fit or not possible, Chapter 13 steps in.
 It is a more elaborate process.
 Rather than taking a financial snapshot and doing everything at once, Chapter 13 allows you to address certain debts through a plan.
 You remain within the protection of the bankruptcy court while you pay back creditors according to your plan.
 This can give you breathing room for up to five years.

-How Chapter 13 Treats Debts
+Understanding How Chapter 13 Handles Your Debts

 You pay the debts that would not be dismissed in Chapter 7 - for example, non-dischargeable debts and debts on secured property that you wish to keep.
 As noted here, Chapter 7 does not address these debts.
 You "sink or swim."
 Chapter 13 gives you time, and some nifty tools, to tackle this debt while staying protected from creditors.